 Notes: A partially exposed child is a child who was exposed to Ramadan for 1 to 29 days during the 270-day period before birth, but a fully exposed child is exposed to a full 30-day Ramadan during the period.
-Standard errors are in parentheses.
-Data Source: Demographic and health surveys, the DHS Program, USAID.
+Standard deviations are in parentheses.

-Appendix A: Distribution of observations in the analyses of the correlates of length of gestation
+Appendix A: Distribution of observations in the analyses of the correlates of length of gestation by country, survey, religion and sex